 Wall sconces with modern industrial influences like caged light shades and decorative thumb screws are both stylish and purposeful.
 Add the caged industrial wall sconces like the Starklake to either side of a bathroom vanity mirror in farmhouse style bathrooms for a turn-of-the-century design twist.

 Layer, layer, layer -- we can’t say it enough.
 Blending these three lighting styles in your room makes the most of your space.
 Use a dining room chandelier above the table and highlight your bar area with a wall sconce.
 Install a flush mount above your kitchen sink, pendants above the island, and cluster lighting above the breakfast nook table.
 Add dimmable bulbs and a dimmable wall switch to really tailor the lighting for every occasion.
-For more help on choosing the right light fixture for your home project, chat with our designer on our website for free design assistance.
+For more help on choosing the right light fixture visit on our website.